8 Day Trips from Malaga

 Mijas Pueblo

-Mijas Pueblo is a lovely stop on a day trip from Malaga.
-It’s known for charming whitewashed buildings and stunning views.
-The village’s delightful atmosphere makes it the perfect place to relax and soak in the beauty of Andalusia.
+Mijas Pueblo is a lovely stop for a day trip from Malaga.
+It is well known for its quaint whitewashed homes and stunning views.
+The village’s pleasant atmosphere makes it a perfect place to relax and absorb Andalusia’s charm.

-Highlights: The village features picturesque streets adorned with colourful flowers, quaint shops, and cosy cafes.
-Don’t miss a ride on the donkey taxis.
-The Mirador de Mijas viewpoint offers breathtaking panoramas of the coastline and surrounding mountains.
+Highlights: The village has picturesque streets with colourful flowers, quaint shops, and friendly cafes.
+Don’t forget a ride on the donkey taxis.
+The Mirador de Mijas viewpoint offers breathtaking views of the coastline and mountains beyond.

-Activities: Explore the Plaza de las Flores, enjoy local cuisine at a traditional restaurant, and visit the Mijas Bullring, a small but charming arena.
+Activities: Explore the Plaza de las Flores, taste local delicacies in a typical restaurant, and visit the Mijas Bullring, a small but charming arena.

 Torremolinos and Benalmadena

 These neighbouring beach towns are perfect for a quick and relaxed escape.
-Both offer sandy beaches, vibrant seaside cafes, and a variety of water activities.
+Both have sandy beaches, seaside cafes bustling with activity, and water sports.

 Highlights: